 Associate Degree Vs. Diploma in Accounting: What's the Difference?

-The difference between an associate's degree and a diploma in accounting lies in required coursework.
+The difference between an associate's degree and a diploma in accounting lies in the required coursework.
 Both programs offer introductory accounting courses and lay a basic foundation in the subject, but associate's programs often require completion of more credit-hours than diploma programs.
 Read on to find out more.
-Schools offering Accounting degrees can also be found in these popular choices.

 Comparison of Programs